Maggie Miller (mathematician): Awards and honors

 Miller was awarded a 2021 Clay Research Fellowship by the Clay Mathematics Institute for her work to expand topological research of manifolds.
 Her contributions were described by MIT as "important...to long-standing problems in low-dimensional topology."
 Clay Research Fellowships are awarded to recent PhD-holders who are selected for their research accomplishments and potential as leaders in mathematics research.

-In her current position at Stanford, she is also a Stanford Science Fellow.
+In her previous position at Stanford, she was a Stanford Science Fellow.
 Fellowships are awarded to early career scientists who have demonstrated scientific achievement and advancement, as well as a desire to collaborate with a diverse scholarly community.

 Prior to her appointment at Stanford, Miller was awarded a National Science Foundation Mathematical Sciences Postdoc Research Fellowship while at MIT in the Department of Mathematics.
 She also has a record of accomplishment during her graduate studies, having been awarded the Princeton Mathematics Graduate Teaching Award in 2018 and the Charlotte Elizabeth Procter Fellowship in 2019.

-She received the 2023 Maryam Mirzakhani New Frontiers Prize, one of the Breakthrough Prizes.
+She received the 2023 Maryam Mirzakhani New Frontiers Prize, one of the Breakthrough Prizes, for "work on fibered ribbon knots and surfaces in 4-dimensional manifolds.", and was named one of Forbes' 30 Under 30 – Science for 2023.

+In 2025, Miller was awarded a Sloan Research Fellowship.
+In the same year, she received a Packard Fellowship for Science and Engineering.